rcgsheffield/airbods/README.md

 ### PostgreSQL interactive terminal

-You can connect to the database with [psql](https://www.postgresql.org/docs/12/app-psql.html) as follows:
+You can connect to the database from your local computer with [psql](https://www.postgresql.org/docs/12/app-psql.html) as follows:

 ```bash
 psql --host=airbods.shef.ac.uk --dbname=airbods --username=$USERNAME